There are SO many ingredients that you can usually find around the home to help with a plethora of skin issues.

 Rooibos tea from South Africa (pronounced roy-boss), also known as Red Bush tea, is a wonderful substitute for black tea.
 It tastes very similar but it doesn’t contain any caffeine whatsoever so you can drink it any time of the day.

-It contains plenty of antioxidants which have an anti-aging effect and is very low on tannins.
-It additionally contains minerals such as iron and zinc, which are also wonderful for keeping the skin clear and rosy.
+It additionally contains small amounts of minerals such as iron and zinc, which are also wonderful for keeping the skin clear and rosy.

 Tea Tree Oil as an Antiseptic